dzalf/MCP40xx_Digital_Potentiometer/README.md

 4. Methods for retrieving the approximate resistance value, tap position and increment/decrement times (in microseconds) are included.

-Please read both .h and .cpp files are they are self-explanatory.
+Please read both .h and .cpp files as they are self-explanatory.

-If you have any suggestions/pull requests please feel free.
+If you have any suggestions/pull requests please feel free to join me on the development.

 Let's work together :smiley: